Springs 101: Exploring 13 Types for Performance and Application

 Rubber - metal spiral composite spring

-The characteristic curve of a rubber-metal spiral composite spring is increasing.
+Key advantages of the rubber-metal spiral composite spring include:

 11. Air spring